zephyrproject-rtos/zephyr/doc/subsystems/power_management.rst

    int _sys_soc_suspend(int32_t ticks);

-When the kernel is about to go idle, the power management subsystem calls the :code:`_sys_soc_suspend()` function, notifying the PMA that the kernel is ready to enter the idle state.
+When the kernel is about to go idle, the power management subsystem calls the :code:`_sys_soc_suspend()` function, notifying the SOC interface that the kernel is ready to enter the idle state.

-At this point, the kernel has disabled interrupts and computed the maximum number of ticks the system can remain idle.
-The function passes the time that the system can remain idle to the PMA along with the notification.
-When notified, the PMA selects and executes one of the fine grain power policies that can be executed within the allotted time.
+At this point, the kernel has disabled interrupts and computed the maximum time the system can remain idle.
+The function passes the time that the system can remain idle.
+The SOC interface performs power operations that can be done in the available time.
+The power management operation must halt execution on a CPU or SOC low power state.
+Before entering the low power state, the SOC interface must setup a wake event.

-The power management subsystem expects the :code:`_sys_soc_suspend()` to return one of the following values based on the power management operations the PMA executed:
+The power management subsystem expects the :code:`_sys_soc_suspend()` to return one of the following values based on the power management operations the SOC interface executed:

 :code:`SYS_PM_NOT_HANDLED`

-   No power management operations.
-Indicates that the PMA could not accomplish any actions in the time allotted by the kernel.

-:code:`SYS_PM_DEVICE_SUSPEND_ONLY`

-   Only devices are suspended.
-Indicates that the PMA could accomplish any device suspend operations.
-These operations do not include any processor or SOC power operations.
+   Indicates that no power management operations were performed.

 :code:`SYS_PM_LOW_POWER_STATE`

-   Entered a LPS.
-Indicates that the PMA could put the processor into a low power state.
+   Indicates that the CPU was put in a low power state.

 :code:`SYS_PM_DEEP_SLEEP`

-   Entered deep sleep.
-Indicates that the PMA could put the SoC in a deep sleep state.
+   Indicates that the SOC was put in a deep sleep state.

 Resume Hook function
 ====================